 - a) A person can apply for the administration of its estate in terms of section 74 of the Magistrates Court Act, 1944.
-On notification that the order had been granted, Council will manage the debt that is part of the administration order separately to the current account. - b) The debtor will be responsible for the payment of the current monthly account and if the debtor defaults on the payment of the account, debt collection action will be implemented
+On potification that the order had been granted.
+Council will manage. - On notification that the order had been granted, Council will manage the debt that is part of the administration order separately to the current account. - b) The debtor will be responsible for the payment of the current monthly account and if the debtor defaults on the payment of the account, debt collection action will be implemented